National Hero of the Philippines: 1890s

-Already admired in his lifetime for his nationalistic writings and activities, Jose Rizal was executed for treason on December 30, 1896, by the Spanish colonial government.
+Already admired in his lifetime for his nationalistic writings and activities, José Rizal was executed for treason on December 30, 1896, by the Spanish colonial government.
 His writings had helped inspire the Philippine Revolution against colonial rule.
-On December 20, 1898, Emilio Aguinaldo, President of the Philippine government, decreed December 30 of every year a day of national mourning in honor of Rizal and other victims of the revolution.
-Henceforth, December 30 has been celebrated as Rizal Day.
+On December 20, 1898, Emilio Aguinaldo, president of the Philippine government, decreed that December 30 of every year would be commemorated as Rizal Day, a day of national mourning in honor of Rizal and other victims of the revolution.